suriyadeepan/suriyadeepan.github.io/pages/proposals/vhred/ncm-adv.md

 </center>

 In my [second attempt](https://github.com/suriyadeepan/practical_seq2seq), I've made use of tensorflow's seq2seq module, to create a more cleaner and simpler approach to this problem.
-I have documented every step of this process in this blog, [Practical seq2seq](http://suriyadeepan.github.io/2016-12-31-practical-seq2seq/).
+I have documented every step of this process in this blog, [*Practical seq2seq*](http://suriyadeepan.github.io/2016-12-31-practical-seq2seq/).
 This approach yielded more interesting and meaningful responses.
 The model was trained on twitter chat corpus and open subtitles corpus.
 The results are available in the repository.

 | Query					| Reply					|